A bit more about the “Art Set Pro” app.

 To the right is a scan I did my iPad, of one of my watercolours (it was actually a colour copy version) on paper.
 I just held the iPad near it while it was on the wall, as I just quickly wanted to show a friend how easy it was to use my iPad and the “Scanner Pro” app.
 It turned out better than I thought; given that it wasn’t in a very good light.

-Sometimes to add more media to the print.
-Then if you want, you can rescan it; add more media in an art app; print it again…..and so on..endless!
+Sometimes I like to add more media to the print.
+Or perhaps rescan it; add more media in an art app; print it again…..and so on..endless!
 And lots of fun!